 Belle welcomes you when entering Akershus where she signs autographs and takes pictures with your group before you are seated.
 There is a PhotoPass photographer with Belle, so this is a great opportunity to get your whole family in the picture.

-Several princesses visit your table throughout the meal.
-We saw Cinderella, Snow White, Sleeping Beauty, and Rapunzel, in addition to Belle who welcomed us to dinner.
-Please note that exact characters can vary; the Disney World website lists Cinderella, Snow White, Belle, Sleeping Beauty, and Ariel as the usual princesses at Akershus.
+Although not yet confirmed, the Disney World website indicate several princesses visit your table throughout an Akershus meal.
+Previously we saw Cinderella, Snow White, Sleeping Beauty, and Rapunzel, in addition to Belle who welcomed us to dinner, but exact characters can vary.

 Akershus Royal Banquet Hall is a great choice for meeting several princesses during a single character meal.
 The lighting is a bit dim for photos, but the character interactions are really sweet.